traynosm/core-strength-yoga-products-api/src/core-strength-yoga-products-api/core-strength-yoga-products-api/readme.md

 To see the filter working:
 Select Bolster.
 Select colour: Purple
 This should leave you with only the luxury bolster to select

+Two users will be created through the API for login. "admin@email.com" and "user@email.com" both will have the same password "Testing123!"
+(Without quotes.)